John Urban passes the torch; Walker Metalsmiths acquire legacy jewelry designs

 When John visits Andover for the reception, this process of documenting his legacy will continue.
 Urban tells, "In 1972 an incompetent garage mechanic intervened to change my life from sculpture to jewelry-making.
 The mechanic didn't put the correct antifreeze mix in, and during a bitter cold spell, the engine block split.
 I was left with no means of transporting the large chunks of raw soapstone I needed for the sculptures I was doing."
 He then shifted to making jewelry with bone and shell material, eventually moving on to precious metals.

 Silver and rose gold Tree of Life ring.
-Urban's hallmark on the left acknowledge him as the author along side Walker's mark as the maker.
+Urban's hallmark on the left acknowledges him as the author alongside Walker's mark as the maker.

 As awareness and appreciation for Celtic design increased in the late 20th century, many people imagined finger rings decorated with the interlace design tradition.
 These were very rare at the time.
 Both Urban and Walker had early customers who had never seen a Celtic design ring yet had already imagined it.
 In the 1990s we both were having customers say, "I have been looking for these rings for years.
 Where have you been?"

-The reception is an opportunity to hear John’s stories firsthand, with refreshments and an exhibit his jewelry designs. will be from 4 to 7 PM at Walker Metalsmiths Celtic Jewelry at 4 South Main Street in the Village of Andover.
+The reception is an opportunity to hear John's stories firsthand, with refreshments and an exhibit of his jewelry designs, from 4 to 7 PM at Walker Metalsmiths Celtic Jewelry at 4 South Main Street in the Village of Andover.

 Leave a comment